STL Learning Resource

 The aim of this page is to learn STL algorithms efficiently.
 As explained in this post, knowing STL algorithms provide you with a fantastic set of tools to express your intentions in code, making it clearer and more robust.
 Knowing your STL algorithms also gives you an idea of what types of abstractions are useful, which gives you a model to write your own ones.
 So we should strive to know our algorithms.

 However there are many of them, more than 100 without counting overloads.
 This is a lot to learn.

-For this reason, I have decided to break them down into groups in order to show how they are related to each other.
+For this reason, I have broken them down into groups in order to show how they are related to each other.
 Also, learning them one bit at a time should make the process as effortless as can be.
-This is how I learned them, and it is also how I teach them in my company (@Work_at_murex) where I received a good feedback from my fellow developers, who now use them much more intensively than before in their code.
+This is how I learned them, and it is also how I teach them in my company (@Work_at_murex).

 Additionally, there are some things you need to know about the general design of the STL in order to use it efficiently.
 For this reason, I’ve also included here a section about understanding the STL, just after the algorithms catalogue.
 Here is the list of groups of algorithms, that I’m fleshing out along with the writing of the corresponding posts.
 Further down you will find the posts about mastering the STL.